TrustedCapsules/Handbook/getting_started.md

 make recovery
 ```

-To access the serial console, use `sudo minicom`
+To access the serial console, use `sudo minicom` or `sudo picocom /dev/ttyUSB0 -b 115200`

 ## Setting up the device
 Now that the Hikey board has been flashed.
 You need to enable wifi and download some packages.